Diplomatic missions

 Travel papers and visas

-An international passport valid for at least 6 months from the date of entry.
-Bulgarian citizens do not need visas for short visits to the Republic of Botswana of up to 90 days.
+An international passport that is valid for at least six months from the date of entry into the country.
+Visas are not required for Bulgarian citizens for short-term visits to the Republic of Botswana of up to 90 days.

 Competitive service

-In extreme cases – such as a damaged, lost or stolen passport, Bulgarian citizens can apply for an Emergency Travel Document at the embassy of any EU Member State in Gaborone.
+In extreme situations — in case of damage, loss or theft of a passport, Bulgarian citizens can apply for an Emergency Travel Document at an Embassy of an EU Member State in Gaborone.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.